 &lt;sup>3The tolerance is the value from the tolerance table of the NTEP procedure that corresponds to the critical test result.

-The critical test result is the test result that gives the greatest ratio of result to tolerance.
+&lt;sup>4The critical test result is the test result that gives the greatest ratio of result to tolerance.
 There may be other errors of greater absolute value but that give smaller ratios of result to tolerance.